Junar/docs/en/api/04-dataviews.rst

 -	xls: Returns a link inside an fUri element to download an XLS version of the data view.

+There is a special endpoint obtained replacing ``data.{format}`` with ``tableau.html`` which enables the Junar API to be used as a data source on the Tableau application.

 JSON structure of the data.json output
 ---------------------------------------